gchq/ConcourseTools/CONTRIBUTING.md

 ## Coding Standards and Conventions

 Concourse Tools is a fully-typed library, so please ensure all functions, methods and classes are fully typed.
-Although we tend to make use of future annotations (`from __future__ import annotations`) please continue using the `typing` module for all types to ensure compatibility with our documentation.

 Concourse Tools uses [Sphinx-style docstrings](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html).

 This project aims to depend only on the standard library, so contributions which add additional dependencies outside of the standard library are likely to be rejected unless absolutely necessary.

+### Style Guide

+Concourse Tools does not have an explicit style guide outside of the pre-commit checks for enforcing PEP8 and double-quote strings.
+However, please ensure your code is as readable and clear as possible.
+Reviewers will highlight any code changes they feel is inconsistent or difficult to parse.

+Please refrain from running Black over the code, as it can cause readability issues for nested statements.

+Finally, please do not refactor "other people's" code when submitting a pull request.